 Five Minute Talks

 A member may be asked to give a five minute talk about themselves one lunchtime.
 This gives the member a chance to talk about their vocation, or perhaps about some recent development in it, or about their career.
 People welcome the opportunity to learn more about member's lives and interests.
-But – keep to time and keep it short!
-Sometimes the five minute talk slot will be used by club leaders to explain important developments in the club's activities.
+Sometimes the five-minute talk slot will be used by club leaders to explain important developments in the club's activities.